chapel-lang/chapel/frontend/doc/file-format.rst

  * information for each location group, consisting of the following:

-   * 8 bytes storing a starting relative offset within the uAST section

-   * 4 bytes storing an index into the file paths stored in the location section to indicate which file this location group came from
+   * unsigned variable-byte encoded index into the file paths stored in the location section to indicate which file this location group came from

-   * 4 bytes storing a starting line number
+   * signed variable-byte encoded starting line number

    * a number of location entries, each consisting of:

-     * relative offset within the uAST section, stored as a signed variable-byte encoded difference from the previous entry's uAST offset, or a difference from the starting relative offset if this is the first entry.

      * the first line, stored as a signed variable-byte encoded difference from the previous entry's last line, or a difference